SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vinay Gupta

-Your voice is not very clear.
+So, Daksh, your voice is not very clear.
+It’s echoing.

 Daksh Jain

-What’s the current MOU standing with the anchors?
+Sir, what’s the current MOU standing with the anchors?

 Vinay Gupta

-Mou?
-You want to know the number A.
+MOU?
+You want to know the numbers?

-Little more clear with the voice, Mr. Daksh Jain, please.
+Be a little more clear with the voice, Mr. Daksh Jain, please.

 Daksh Jain

 Am I audible now?
+Hello?

 Daksh Jain